25 June 2009: Launch of new cycle of UNESCO Keizo Obuchi Fellowship for Young Researchers

 Every candidature must be endorsed by the National Commission of the country of the applicants: applications from individuals will not be considered.

-The applicants meeting the selection criteria must send their candidatures to the National Commission for UNESCO of their country before 8 January 2010 .
+The applicants meeting the selection criteria must send their candidatures to the National Commission for UNESCO of their country before 13 January 2012 .
 To know precisely which developing countries are concerned and the conditions to meet in order to be eligible for the fellowship, please consult the page indicated below:

 Please note that applications must be sent to National Commissions for UNESCO and not to Permanent Delegations to UNESCO.
-Moreover, Application files should not be sent to the Permanent Delegation of Japan to UNESCO.
+Application files should not be sent to the Permanent Delegation of Japan to UNESCO.

 Cette page en français